amitmajumdar10/B2C-S3-DataCloud-Connector/plugin_s3_connector/README.md

 # B2C-S3-DataCloud Connector
+B2C-S3-DataCloud Connector

 ### Description

-The puspose of the B2C-S3-DataCloud Connector is to enable the connection with AWS S3 buckets and allow downloading and uploading file and directories.
-The connector is using a S3 bucket as a transfer server for data ingestion in DC from B2C and also for activation of segments in B2C.
-It is expected that you create and configure a S3 bucket with proper access to allow seemless functioning of the connector.
+The purpose of the B2C-S3-DataCloud Connector is to enable the connection with AWS S3 buckets and allow the downloading and uploading of files and directories.
+The connector uses an S3 bucket as a transfer server for data ingestion in DC from B2C and also for activation of segments in B2C.
+It is expected that you create and configure an S3 bucket with proper access to allow seamless functioning of the connector.

 ### Features